mapprotocol/map-protocol-website/src/article/en/map-as-bitcoin-layer2.md

 Additionally, MAP Protocol has already achieved peer-to-peer interoperability among many Bitcoin L2s and between the Bitcoin ecosystem and other ecosystems, thus achieving the Layer0 of Bitcoin L2s  for a fully interoperable, peer-to-peer blockchain ecosystem.

-## Enhanced Market Liquidity of BRC-20 Tokens Through BRC-201
+## Level up the BRC-20 tokens market liquidity with BRC-201

 MAP Protocol’s technical community has released the [BRC-201 protocol](/article?id=from-BRC-20-to-EVMs), which enables BRC-20 and ORC-20 assets on the Bitcoin network to cross-chain and be transferred to MAP Protocol — a Bitcoin layer-2.
 This cross-chain ability will allow BRC-20 tokens on the Bitcoin network to interact with other tokens on other public chains, thus increasing the market liquidity for BRC-20 tokens.